When Elon sparred with Christine: 3 takeaways from their on-stage interview

 Musk didn’t pass up the opportunity to sell the assembled marketers a new plan to solve Twitter’s problems with objectionable tweets, which the company had announced the day before.
 Musk called the policy “freedom of speech but not freedom of reach,” describing it as a way to limit the visibility of hate speech and similar problems without actually removing rule-breaking tweets.

 Yaccarino took a swing.
 “Does it apply to your tweets?”
-Musk has a history of posting misinformation and occasionally offensive tweets.
+Musk has a history of posting misinformation and occasionally offensive tweets, often in the early morning hours.

 Musk acknowledged that it does, adding that his tweets can also be tagged with “community notes” that provide additional context to tweets.
 He added that his tweets receive no special boosts from Twitter.